yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 # Exception Hierarchy

-OpenSpaces is built on top of the Spring [consistent exception hierarchy|http://static.springframework.org/spring/docs/2.0.x/reference/dao.html#dao-exceptions] by translating all of the different JavaSpaces exceptions and GigaSpaces exceptions into runtime exceptions, consistent with the Spring exception hierarchy.
+OpenSpaces is built on top of the Spring depanlinkconsistent exception hierarchytengahlinkhttp://static.springframework.org/spring/docs/2.0.x/reference/dao.html#dao-exceptionsbelakanglink by translating all of the different JavaSpaces exceptions and GigaSpaces exceptions into runtime exceptions, consistent with the Spring exception hierarchy.
 All the different exceptions exist in the `org.openspaces.core` package.

 OpenSpaces provides a pluggable exception translator using the following interface: